Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-contextual-ratings.md

 }
 ```

-Now rate Panerra as a 4 out of 5 restaurant:
+Now rate Panera as a 4 out of 5 restaurant using the simple context of nutritional food value:

 ```
 {